danpung2/LogPilot/logpilot-monitoring/docs/TRAFFIC_GENERATION.md

-# Test Traffic Generation Guide
+# Test Event Traffic Generation Guide

 ## 📋 Overview

-Methods to generate artificial traffic for LogPilot to verify data in Prometheus and Grafana.
+Methods to generate artificial event traffic for LogPilot to verify **event ingestion** and metrics in Prometheus and Grafana.

 ---

-## 🚀 Method 1: Simple HTTP Traffic Generation
+## 🚀 Method 1: Simple HTTP Event Generation

 ### Repeat Requests using curl